 The application process is especially time consuming and your technician will need your support and guidance throughout the process.
 We recommend that you read the entire application packet to become familiar with the areas in which your technician will require your assistance.
-Listed below are some areas of the application that are particularly important as well as some suggestions and guidelines to assist you in helping your technician prepare an application for submission.
+Listed below are some areas of the application that are particularly important as well as some suggestions to assist you in helping your technician prepare an application for submission.

-- The Professional History and Experience form and supporting documents requires pre-approval before May 31, 2019.
+- The Professional History and Experience form and supporting documents requires pre-approval before May 31, 2020.
 Failure to have this approval by May 31st will disqualify the veterinary technician from submitting the remainder of the application in December.
 An employment verification letter will be emailed to every employer indicated on this form.
 A response is requested within 10 days of receiving the email.
 Pre-approval will not be granted until ALL employment hours have been verified.
-Please respond to this letter is a timely fashion. - All cases contained in the case log must be performed within the year prior to the application submission deadline of December 31. - All cases must be performed at the facility where the technician is employed or while under the supervision of the employer at a different location (i.e., your clinic performs an MRI at a different location but you and your technician are still in charge of the case and perform the anesthesia). - Allow your technician to manage complicated anesthesia cases from start to finish.
-The technician should be able to formulate an anesthetic drug protocol that is specific for each patient and discuss with you why they selected each particular drug; their plans for intra operative monitoring and pain management; anticipated anesthetic complications and recovery. - The AVTAA requires that a board certified DVM or VTS member who has mastered the skill themselves, attest to the technician's ability to master the required percentage of skills in the combined skills section.
+Please respond to this letter is a timely fashion. - All cases contained in the case log must be performed within the year prior to the application submission deadline of December 31. - All cases and skills must be performed at the facility where the technician is employed or while under the supervision of the employer at a different location - Allow your technician to manage complicated anesthesia cases from start to finish.
+The technician should be able to formulate an anesthetic drug protocol that is specific for each patient and discuss with you why they selected each particular drug; their plans for intra operative monitoring and pain management; anticipated anesthetic complications and recovery. - The AVTAA requires that a board certified DVM or VTS member who has mastered the skill themselves, attest to the technician's ability to master the required percentage of skills on the combined skills form.
 Mastery is defined as being able to perform the task safely, with a high degree of success and without being coached or prompted.
-Mastery requires having performed the task in a wide variety of patients and situations. - Look over the skills list completely and only sign off on a skill if you feel confident that your technician meets the definition of mastery. - o All signed skills must be described in the case logs. - o Assist your technician in acquiring new skills for the application process. - Send your technician to at least one national meeting a year to give them ample exposure to the most current information related to anesthesia and peri-operative analgesia and allow them to accumulate continuing education credits.
+Mastery requires having performed the task in a wide variety of patients and situations. - Look over the skills list completely and only sign off on a skill if you feel confident that your technician meets the definition of mastery. - o All signed skills must be described in the case logs. - o Assist your technician in acquiring new skills for the application process. - AVTAA encourages biennial attendance to a national veterinary meeting that provides lectures/laboratories directly related to anesthesia and perioperative analgesia.
+CE hours are required for the application and will continue to be a requirement every 5 years to maintain certification as a veterinary technician specialist.

 On behalf of the AVTAA, we would like to thank you for supporting your technician through the application process.
-If you have any questions, please do not hesitate to contact Jessica at jkonzer@utk.edu or Darci at dpalmerryt@hotmail.com.
+If you have any questions, please do not hesitate to contact the executive secretary, Darci Palmer, at dpalmerrvt@hotmail.com.